 Certain industries are heavily regulated.
 The Company may make loans to borrowers operating in industries that are subject to greater amounts of regulation than other industries generally.
 These more highly regulated industries may include, among others, energy and power, gaming and healthcare.
 Investments in borrowers that are subject to a high level of governmental regulation pose additional risks relative to loans to other companies generally.
 Changes in applicable laws or regulations, or in the interpretations of these laws and regulations, could result in increased compliance costs or the need for additional capital expenditures.
-If a portfolio company fails to comply with these requirements, it could also be subject to civil or criminal liability and the imposition of fines.
+If a portfolio company fails to comply with these requirements, it could also be subject to civil or criminal liability and the interpretations of fines.
 A portfolio company also could be materially and adversely affected as a result of statutory or regulatory changes or judicial or administrative interpretations of existing laws and regulations that impose more comprehensive or stringent requirements on such company.
 Governments have considerable discretion in implementing regulations that could impact a portfolio company's business, and governments may be influenced by political considerations and may make decisions that adversely affect a portfolio company's business.
-Additionally, certain portfolio companies may have a unionized workforce or employees who are covered by a collective bargaining agreement, which could subject any such portfolio company's activities and labor relations matters to complex laws and regulations relating thereto.
-Moreover, a portfolio company's operations and profitability could suffer if it experiences labor relations problems.
+Additionally, certain portfolio company's activities and labor relations matters to complex laws and regulations relating thereto.
+Moreover, a portfolio company's activities could suffer if it experiences labor relations problems.
 A work stoppage at one or more of any such portfolio company's facilities could have a material adverse effect on its business, results of operations and financial condition.
 Any such problems additionally may bring scrutiny and attention to the Company, which could adversely affect the Company's ability to implement its investment objective.